Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 Footwear

 Locals call flip-flops “slippers” — or “slippahs” — and they’re the default footwear for roughly 90% of daily life.
-Easy to remove, which matters: the cultural norm in Hawaii is shoes off before entering a home, many vacation rentals, and some shops and cultural sites.
+The cultural norm in Hawaii is shoes off before entering a home, many vacation rentals, and some shops and cultural sites.
 Slip-ons make this effortless.
-For anything involving lava fields, mud, or a trail with significant elevation gain, add one pair of closed-toe shoes you don’t mind getting dirty.
+For anything involving lava fields, mud, or significant elevation gain, add one pair of closed-toe shoes you don’t mind getting dirty.

 Coordinating Hawaiian prints for family photos has become genuinely popular, and for good reason — the islands make a beautiful backdrop, and a family in the same print across different garments photographs dramatically better than everyone in their own separate thing.

 The trick is complementary, not identical.
 Mom in a Hawaiian dress, dad in a matching aloha shirt, kids in coordinating prints — the same color palette but different garments — looks intentional without being costume-like.
-This is also practical: everyone still dresses for comfort in their own way.
 Our matching family collection is designed for exactly this, with coordinating prints available across men’s, women’s, boys’, and girls’ styles.

 Island-by-Island: What Changes Where